caoyxuan/W2PGNN/README.md

 For the node classiciation pre-training dataset, the original datasets are stored in data.bin.
 And the datasets can be download through pre-training data, unzip it, and put it under node_classification/data/dataset/

 ### Usage: How to run the code
+    python Main.py -h

+    usage: Main.py [-h][--data-name] [--save-name] [--max-train-num] [--no-cuda] [--missing-ratio] [--split-ratio] [--neg-pos-ratio] [--use-attribute] [--use-embedding] [--embedding-size]
+    [--lazy-subgraph] [--max-nodes-per-hop] [--num-walks] [--multi-subgraph] [--reg-smooth]
+    [--smooth-coef] [--trainable-noise] [--early-stop] [--early-stop-patience] [--learning-rate]

+    optional arguments:
+      -h, --help                show this help message and exit --data-name               str, select the dataset.
+      --save-name               str, the name of saved model.
+      --max-train-num           int, the maximum number of training links.
+      --no-cuda                 bool, whether to disables CUDA training.
+      --seed                    int, set the random seed.
+      --test-ratio              float, the ratio of test links.
+      --missing-ratio           float, the ratio of missing links.
+      --split-ratio             str, the split rate of train, val and test links --neg-pos-ratio           float, the ratio of negative/positive links --use-attribute           bool, whether to utilize node attribute.
+      --use-embedding           bool, whether to utilize the information from node2vec node embeddings.
+      --embedding-size          int, the embedding size of node2vec --lazy-subgraph           bool, whether to use lazy subgraph extraction.
+      --max-nodes-per-hop       int, the upper bound the number of nodes per hop when performing Lazy Subgraph Extraction.
+      --num-walks               int, thenumber of walks for each node when performing Lazy Subgraph Extraction.
+      --multi-subgraph          int, the number of subgraphs to extract for each queried nodes --reg-smooth              bool, whether to use auxiliary denoising regularization.
+      --smooth-coef             float, the coefficient of auxiliary denoising regularization.
+      --trainable-noise         bool, whether to let the Noisy link detection layer trainable.
+      --early-stop              bool, whether to use early stopping.
+      --early-stop-patience     int, the patience for early stop.
+      --learning-rate           float, the learning rate.
+### Demo
 To run the node_classification, see example below

 `python node_classification/estimate_feasiblity.py --pre_data imdb_facebook --down_data h-index`